ruby-processing/propane/_editors/vim.md

 edit -p MySketch#draw
 ```

-On finished save and quit `:wqa` sketch will redraw reflecting changes, but you can repeat:-
+On finished save and quit `:wq` (or `:wqa` to save all changed buffers) sketch will redraw reflecting changes, but you can repeat:-

 ```bash
 edit -p MySketch#draw